getcarina/getcarina.com/_tutorials/000-tutorial-101-template.md

 * Identify the main steps with H2-level headings.

     Omit numbering from headings.
 For example: "Install the latest version of Docker" is OK.
 "Step One: Install ..." is not OK.

+    Include as many sections as needed to logically explain the idea.

+* Limit subheadings to H3.

+    Headings requiring further depth deserve their own tutorial.
+Create a separate tutorial, then link to it.

 * In each section, provide a numbered list of substeps.